RimGazzeh/JavaCard_Wallet/README.md

 # E-Wallet
-Develop a JavaCard electronic wallet application Project developed by Rim Gazzeh and Helmi kortas for a class project
+Develop a JavaCard electronic wallet application <br />
+Project developed by Rim Gazzeh and Helmi kortas for a class project